maybeep/maybeep.github.io/index.md

 - **React**
     - Followed React [tutorial](https://reactjs.org/tutorial/tutorial.html) to make a [tic-tac-toe game](https://maybeep.github.io/tic-tac-toe/).
+    - Learned how to deploy a React app.
+    - Added some feautures:
+        - Functionality to display the location for each move in the format (col, row) in the move history list.
+        - Made currently selected item in the move list bold.
+        - When no one wins, my program displays draw.
     - Key takeaways from React [tutorial](https://reactjs.org/tutorial/tutorial.html):
         - React is a JavaScript library for building user interfaces.
         - Components tell React what to display on the screen.
 They take in parameters called **props** and return a hierarchy of views to display via **render**.